Rise to Success: Career Highlights of Manny Pacquiao

 From 2014, Manny Pacquiao served as the player-coach for the Philippine Basketball Association (PBA) team Kia/Mahindra.

-February 18, 2015: Pacquiao scores one point in basketball game, Daniel Orton comments
+February 18, 2015: Pacquiao scores one point in basketball game

-On February 18, 2015, Manny Pacquiao scored one point in a basketball game.
-Former NBA player Daniel Orton commented that Pacquiao playing professional basketball was a "joke", leading to Orton being fined and replaced.
+On February 18, 2015, Manny Pacquiao briefly played basketball, scoring one point for the Sorento team in a game against Purefoods.
+Daniel Orton, Purefoods' import, made disparaging comments about Pacquiao playing professional basketball, which led to Orton being fined and replaced.

-On May 2, 2015, Manny Pacquiao's welterweight title fight at the MGM Grand in Las Vegas set records for highest selling pay-per-view boxing match and highest revenue earned from ticket sales for a boxing match.
+On May 2, 2015, Manny Pacquiao was involved in the highest selling pay-per-view boxing match in a Welterweight title fight at the MGM Grand in Las Vegas, Nevada, generating the highest revenue from ticket sales for a boxing match, both earning him Guinness World Records.

-On October 25, 2015, Manny Pacquiao made his first field goal in the Philippine Basketball Association (PBA) during a game against the Rain or Shine Elasto Painters.
+On October 25, 2015, Manny Pacquiao scored his first field goal in the Philippine Basketball Association (PBA) during a game where his team lost 108–94 against the Rain or Shine Elasto Painters.

-As of 2015, Manny Pacquiao's fights had generated $1.2 billion in revenue from 25 pay-per-view bouts.
+As of 2015, Manny Pacquiao's fights had generated $1.2 billion in revenue from his 25 pay-per-view bouts, showcasing his significant impact on the sport's financial landscape.

 2015: Signed with Top Rank